Keith1107/CNS-Project-I/README.md

 - Html
 - CSS
 - Gmail
+- git
 ## Installation
 To install the Phishing detection model, follow these steps:
-1. Install a version of Linux that can install a Python version between 3.7 to 3.9:
+1. Download and install any version of Linux that can install a Python version between 3.7 to 3.9:

-* This can be found at https://releases.ubuntu.com/
+* This can be found here https://releases.ubuntu.com/

 2. Update the system and install various tools to be used: